Sushi Yuuki

 Then there's the rice.
 It's often said that sushi is more about the rice than the fish but it's probably not said often enough now because eat out at more than a few recently opened sushi restaurants in Tokyo and it's often the rice that will stop you returning rather than anything else.
 Rice here, in the Jiro-style, is seasoned with komezu and salt only.
 It's very sour, but a different kind of sourness from akazu-only shari.

 Next there's the pricing.
 If Hayashinouchi-san was following the trend you might be expecting a two-rotation dinner-only omakase of 35k++.
 Omakase here is JPY 28,600 and if you come for dinner there's flexibility in when you start.
 If you come for lunch (open on Tuesdays, weekends and holidays) you can opt for the nigiri-only lunch at JPY 17,600.
-Both my visits were for that.
+All my visits have been for that.

 What else is different?
 Microscopic nigiri?
 Not here.
 Don't need a picture of the tuna?
 The chef won't even ask.
 Don't want to be sat there for 2 and a half hours?
 You won't be.
 Want to order extras / repeat anything?
 Why, of course.
 Reservations other than via Omakase?
 Mochiron!
 Need to stagger your start time?
 No problem.
 Nigiri-only lunch?
 Yes we can!
 Clark Kent shari?
 Nope.